dmccreary/algebra-1/docs/sims/expression-explorer/index.md

 4. What happens to expressions as complexity increases?
 5. How many operators are in an expression with 4 terms?
 Why?
 6. What do you notice when you use the "Highlight Terms" feature?
+7. What does an exponent tell us about a variable?
+How is x² different from 2x?
+8. In Quiz Mode, why is it helpful to select only one "Find" checkbox at a time?

 ### Differentiation

-- **Support**: Start with Simple complexity and use checkboxes to focus on one element type at a time
+- **Support**: Start with Simple complexity and use checkboxes to focus on one element type at a time; in Quiz Mode, check only one "Find" box for focused practice
-- **Extension**: Challenge students to predict the structure before generating a new expression
+- **Extension**: Challenge students to predict the structure before generating a new expression; use Complex expressions with exponents; have students identify all parts of a term including exponents
-- **ELL Support**: Hover tooltips provide vocabulary reinforcement
+- **ELL Support**: Hover tooltips provide vocabulary reinforcement; color-coding supports visual learners

 ### Standards Alignment